Sandal

-Sandals are an open type of footwear, consisting of a sole held to the wearer's foot by straps going over the instep and around the ankle.
-Sandals can also have a heel.
-While the distinction between sandals and other types of footwear can sometimes be blurry (as in the case of huaraches—the woven leather footwear seen in Mexico, and peep-toe pumps), the common understanding is that a sandal leaves all or most of the foot exposed.
-People may choose to wear sandals for several reasons, among them comfort in warm weather, economy (sandals tend to require less material than shoes and are usually easier to construct), and as a fashion choice.
+Sandals are an open type of footwear consisting of a sole held to the wearer's foot by straps that go over the instep and around the ankle.
+Sandals may also feature a heel of varying heights.
+While the distinction between sandals and other types of footwear can sometimes be unclear (as with huaraches—the woven leather footwear from Mexico—and peep-toe pumps), sandals are generally understood to leave most of the foot exposed.

-Usually, people wear sandals in warmer climates or during warmer parts of the year in order to keep their feet cool and dry.
-The risk of developing athlete's foot is lower than with enclosed shoes, and the wearing of sandals may be part of the treatment regimen for such an infection.
+People choose to wear sandals for several reasons, including comfort in warm weather, economic benefits (sandals typically require less material than closed shoes and are easier to manufacture), and as a fashion statement.
+Sandals are commonly worn in warmer climates or during warmer seasons to keep feet cool and dry.
+The open design reduces the risk of developing athlete's foot compared to enclosed shoes, and wearing sandals may be part of the treatment regimen for such infections.

+Name

+The English word sandal derives from Middle French sandale, which came from the Latin sandalium.
+The word first appeared in Middle English as sandalies.
+The Latin term itself derived from Greek sandálion (σανδάλιον), the diminutive of sándalon (σάνδαλον), though the ultimate origin remains uncertain.
+In Greek, the names referred to particular styles of women's sandals rather than being the general word for the category of footwear.
+Similarly, in Latin, the name was also used for slippers, the more common term for Roman sandals being solea, whence English sole.
+The English words sand and sandalwood are both false cognates.

 History

-The oldest known sandals (and the oldest known footwear of any type) were discovered in Fort Rock Cave in the U.S. state of Oregon; radiocarbon dating of the sagebrush bark from which they were woven indicates an age of at least 10,000 years.